Can You Tailor a Leather Jacket? All That You Need to Know

 Leather needles for sewing machines have a bladed tip as compared to a pointed tip for fabric.
 The bladed tip pierces the leather and makes it easier for the needle and thread to go through.
 They also come in bigger sizes to accommodate larger threads.

-SINGER 04801 Universal Heavy Duty Sewing Machine Needles, 5-Count
+Singer 04801 Universal Heavy Duty Sewing Machine Needles, 5-Count

 • Set of 5 heavy duty machine needles in assorted sizes